Luganodes/nebctl/README.md

 ## Getting Started

-To get nebctl up and running, follow these steps.
+To get nebctl up and running, follow these steps:

 ### Dependencies
+`nebctl` requires pip and unzip to run.
 ```sh
 # apt install python3-pip unzip
 ```